menu

 People

-In addition, think about the people you know personally.
+Think about the people you know personally.
 How many of them would purchase box seats to opening night at the symphony?
 How many of them regularly attend gallery openings, or are the first to reserve tickets to opening night at the ballet?
 If they're like most of us, they don't do any of these things.
-But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Holly Park neighborhood: a neighborhood in which more "urban sophisticates" live than 99.0% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
+But if you're among an exclusive crowd of wealthy and refined patrons of the arts, then you'll feel right at home in the Holly Park neighborhood: a neighborhood in which more "urban sophisticates" live than 99.5% of neighborhoods across the U.S. Here, your neighbors are defined as having urbane tastes in literature, music, live theatre and the arts.
 They are wealthy, educated, travel in style, and live a big city lifestyle whether or not they live in or near a big city.

-Also, the first thing that you'll notice if you moved to this neighborhood is that an astounding 3.0% of the households are same sex couples.
+In addition, the first thing that you'll notice if you moved to this neighborhood is that an astounding 3.0% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.0% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Holly Park neighborhood should definitely be on your list of places to consider.

 Real Estate